gabcerqueira/LinksManager/README.md

 # LinkIn

-LinkIn is a Link Manager , which you can use to store your favorites links and acess them. :smiley:<br>
+LinkIn is a Link Manager , which you can use to store your favorites links and access them. :smiley:<br>
 This app was made in order to learn a solid api rest backend with nodeJS , and a frontend with React-Redux

  :eyes: What this app can do :question: :eyes: